 Buying Bitcoin: Here’s what to watch for

 If you’re looking to trade bitcoins, the good news is that you now have many options.
 You may not even need to open a separate and specialized account to do so, since many major brokers offer a way to buy them.
 (Here are some of the top brokers for trading cryptocurrency.)
-Plus, some unexpected players – PayPal, for example – now allow U.S. residents to buy, sell and hold Bitcoin too.
+Plus, some unexpected players – PayPal and Cash App for example – now allow U.S. residents to buy, sell and hold Bitcoin too.

 As you’re considering how to buy Bitcoin, you’ll want to evaluate the following factors, since they should influence your choice of where to buy it or whether to ultimately avoid it altogether.